 - With the combination of Low tuition fee from university and these scholarships.

 - You can also combine your studies while working.
 The Netherlands allows international students to work while Studying.
 How there are a few rules you need to follow.
 We will discuss these rules in the latter part of the article.

 Scholarships to Study in Netherland

-You cannot find tuition free universities in Netherlands for international students, as you belong to some other country.
-Though there is an opportunity to get scholarships which can help you to support your study expenses.
-Here is the list of universities which offer scholarships to international students:
+You cannot find tuition-free universities in Netherlands for international students, as you belong to some other country.
+Though there is an opportunity to get scholarships that can help you to support your study expenses.
+Here is the list of universities that offer scholarships to international students:

 The goal of Erasmus+ is to attract international students to the country by offering scholarships for study and traineeships.
 You should take care of the following points:

 - These are Netherlands scholarships for short courses.
 The course you can take should last for 3 to 12 months.

 - Additionally, you meet the specific requirements set by the faculty that offers the program that you have applied for.